-The SFOTL project construction has total length of over 1850 km, in addition to the land based fibre network construction.
+The SFOTL project construction has a total length of over 1850 km, in addition to the land-based fibre network construction.
 The system capacity is 400 Gbps and is upgradeable in the future to a total capacity of 8 Tbps.

 The works on laying of submarine cable are fulfilled by Huawei Marine, a joint venture subsidiary of Huawei, using a specialist cable installation vessel, Cable Innovator.
 The vessel is over 145m in length and cable store a total of 8.5 thousand tones of cable.

 Huawei Marine has developed and deployed numerous submarine cable projects throughout the world, including the Middle East, Africa, Asia and South America.